mikl36/HealthDataAnalysis/README.md

-# HealthDataAnalysis, a course project / testing, a classifier for person's health status, a simple testing (data, etc.) at the moment
+# HealthDataAnalysis, a course project / testing, a classifier for person's health status, a simple testing (data, etc.) at the moment, logistic regression, decision tree, random forest